How can organisations build a culture of employee empowerment? Follow these 10 principles to boost motivation.

 Company transparency shouldn’t begin and end with goals, objectives and company direction.
 Transparency is critical to the running of a modern organisation, as well as the development of empowered employees.
 If your employees are in the dark with regards to any aspect of your company, they won’t be able to act in a way that truly benefits your business.
-If you haven’t done so already, instigate an open-door policy; make your company strategy and values clear, and provide employees with mechanisms to have their company-related questions answered.
-This will ensure they have all of the information they need to make thoughtful decisions.
+If you haven’t done so already, instigate an open-door policy, make your company strategy and values clear and provide employees with the mechanisms to have their company-related questions answered.
+This will ensure that they have all of the information they need to make thoughtful decisions.

 6. A Willingness to Delegate Work and Responsibility

-Employees can only grow and become more empowered when management trust them to take on more work and responsibility.
-Challenge employees and show them you have faith in their abilities by delegating tasks (within clear guidelines).
+Employees can only grow and become more empowered when management trusts them to take on more work and responsibility.
+Challenge employees, and show them you have faith in their abilities by delegating tasks (within clear guidelines).
 It might feel uncomfortable to relinquish control, but by clearly explaining what is expected, what the successful outcomes should be and who to get help from if needed, the risk is minimised.
 And the reward in terms of commitment from the employee will be more than worth it.